Skip to main content

 AI ROI Calculator hero image

 Three months later she called me back.
 The AI project her team launched based on that calculator's recommendation had stalled.
-They'd spent $80K on a chatbot platform nobody used because the calculator never asked the one question that mattered: does your team actually have a problem that AI solves better than the process you already have?
+They'd poured budget into a chatbot platform nobody used because the calculator never asked the one question that mattered: does your team actually have a problem that AI solves better than the process you already have?
+That's the question a real AI readiness assessment answers before any money gets spent.

 The Problem With AI ROI Calculators